thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 Nations with the expert aid of a body known as the International Law Commission, created in 1947.[^16/1]

-It is true that in some quarters there is a tendency to dis- parage international law, even to the extent of questioning its existence and value.
-There are two main reasons for this:--
+It is true that in some quarters there is a tendency to disparage international law, even to the extent of questioning its existence and value.
+There are two main reasons for this:---

 (a) the generally held view that the rules of international law are designed only to maintain peace; and

-(b) ignorance of the vast number of rules which, unlike the rules dealing with " high policy", that is, issues of peace or war, receive little publicity.
+(b) ignorance of the vast number of rules which, unlike the rules dealing with "high policy", that is, issues of peace or war, receive little publicity.

 Actually, however, a considerable part of international law